Managing linear projects at scale with Alignments

 Desktop gif of selecting alignment and location

-• Upload LandXML files to view alignments on your survey map in rich detail.
+• Upload LandXML files to view alignments on your survey map in rich detail

-• Toggle alignments on or off to view stations and the center line on your 3D map.
+• Toggle alignments on or off to view stations and the centerline on your 3D map

 • View multiple alignments on one map.
-Simply click an alignment to activate for positional referencing.
+Simply click an alignment to activate for positional referencing

 • Use alignments on-site with Propeller’s mobile app.
-With a shared source of truth in the palm of your hand, you’ll get the same accurate positional data whether you’re on-site or at your desk.
+With a shared source of truth in the palm of your hand, you’ll get the same accurate positional data whether you’re on-site or at your desk

 I did a drone demo last week and showed [alignments] to a bunch of colleagues.
 Stations and offsets was like a mic drop.
 This is one of the better things I’ve seen in a long time.

-Propeller's alignments functionality on mobile devices
+Propeller's alignments functionality on mobile devices2

 Want to learn more?
 Check out our knowledge base for a deeper dive.